manywho/service-timer/README.md

 ## Contributing

-Contribution are welcome to the project - whether they are feature requests, improvements or bug fixes!
+Contributions are welcome to the project - whether they are feature requests, improvements or bug fixes!
 Refer to [CONTRIBUTING.md](CONTRIBUTING.md) for our contribution requirements.

 ## License